 Glossy, sweet candied lemon zest is the perfect topper to a citrusy cake.
 Learning how to make candied lemon peel is so easy.

-Candied zest is simply the rind of citrus simmered in a sugar syrup.
+Candied citrus zest is simply the rind of citrus simmered in a sugar syrup.
 But the results are far from ordinary.
 The rind gets shiny and the bitter flavor disappears, but the candy retains its citrus taste.

 I use a generous pile of candied lemon zest on my Pink Lemonade Cake or Lemon Layer Cake.
 You can use it to top any type of dessert, or chop it up and add it to cookies or muffins, like these bran muffins.